Privacy, data protection and copyright

 The personal details of such individuals may be used for developing a project in line with our conversations.
 The names and contact details may also be used for the following:

-If you have held a conversation with me about potential future work for TRL Insight and wish me not to use your name or contact details in one or more of these ways, please contact me and I shall ensure your choices are respected.
-All newsletters and marketing emails will invite recipients to opt out of such communications.
+Receiving newsletters and marketing emails will require a specific opt-in, and will contain a method of opting out from receiving them in future.
+If you have held a conversation with me about potential future work for TRL Insight and wish me not to use your name or contact details for any other purpose listed above, please contact me and I shall ensure your choices are respected

-Other than providing contact details to third parties on the grounds set out above, the personal data described in this section will not be shared with anyone without the express consent of all concerned.
-Some third parties may be outside the UK.
+Other than providing contact details to third parties on the grounds set out above, and with each other for the purpose of putting together and submitting a bid or other proposal, the personal data of collaborators and potential clients will not be shared with anyone without the express consent of all concerned.

 Such records which list potential future work and contacts for such work will be regularly updated and will not contain any data more than four years old.